|Place||Middle East: Ottoman Empire, Turkey, Dardanelles, Gallipoli, Cape Helles Area, Krithia|

 |Copying Provisions||Copy provided for personal non-commercial use|

-The Last Post Ceremony commemorating the service of Lieutenant Joseph Garnet Dangerfield, 6th Battalion, AIF, First World War
+The Last Post Ceremony commemorating the service of (1379) Private Ferdinando Mottarelli, 7th Battalion, AIF, First World War.

 The Last Post Ceremony is presented in the Commemorative area of the Australian War Memorial each day.
 The ceremony commemorates more than 102,000 Australians who have given their lives in war and other operations and whose names are recorded on the Roll of Honour.
 At each ceremony the story behind one of the names on the Roll of Honour is told.
-Hosted by Richard Cruise, the story for this day was on Lieutenant Joseph Garnet Dangerfield, 6th Battalion, AIF, First World War.
+Hosted by Richard Cruise, the story for this day was on (1379) Private Ferdinando Mottarelli, 7th Battalion, AIF, First World War.

 KIA 8 May 1915

-Joseph Dangerfield’s name is listed on the Roll of Honour to my right, along with the names of more than 60,000 other Australians who died in the First World War.
-He is pictured today in the photograph by the Pool of Reflection - standing second from the left.
+He is also commemorated here, where his name is listed on the Roll of Honour on my right, among more than 60,000 Australians who died during the First World War.
+His photograph is displayed today beside

 Historian, Military History Section

-Video of The Last Post Ceremony commemorating the service of Lieutenant Joseph Garnet Dangerfield, 6th Battalion, AIF, First World War (video)
+Video of The Last Post Ceremony commemorating the service of (1379) Private Ferdinando Mottarelli, 7th Battalion, AIF, First World War. (video)